 The improper use of Xanax involves the risk of overdose and death just like any other drug.
 Xanax has been associated with suicide due to the fact of its increased effects of depression when trying to stop taking the drug quickly.

-It is also noted that the risk of an overdose of Xanax is generally not because of the drug alone.
+The risk of an overdose of Xanax is generally not because of the drug alone.
 The majority of overdoses from Xanax involve other drugs such as opioids or alcohol.
 Signs of overdose from Xanax can include:

 - Agitated state or aggression